jjimenezm1989/jjimenezm1989.github.io/_pages/about.md

 <!-- blank line -->

 **Presentations**
+* [2021] Invited talk at PSI One-Day Meeting: Non-proportional hazards and applications in immuno-oncology.
-* Contributed talk at ISBA World Meeting (July 2021)
+* [2021] Contributed talk at ISBA World Meeting.
+* [2019] Invited talk at International Symposium in Biopharmaceutical Statistics.
-* Item 2 Invited talk at ISBS 2019
+* [2019] Invited talk at Symposium on Innovative Statistical Methods in Oncology [Organized by Servier]